Power cuts and water pumps faults have delayed the mission to rescue four people who remain trapped at Cricket mine in Kadoma.

 “It is sad that we are experiencing such challenges as power cuts and faulty pumps,” said the source.

-Government through the Ministry of Mines has trained 24 local artisanal miners who operate at Cricket mine to help rescue the four who
+Government through the Ministry of Mines has trained 24 local artisanal miners who operate at Cricket mine to help rescue the four who are remain trapped underground.

 The four who are trapped are Xavier Masarirevhu, Blessing Ncube, Evans Chibawa and Cosmas Masarirevhu.